Salomon Speedcross 3 Review Facts

 In the case of the Speedcross 3, the flexibility is pretty solid throughout, but not really exceptional in any way.
 The upper is not the common mesh design seen in many trainers today, which would have promoted flexibility a great deal.
-That said, the upper still does allow for decent range of movement despite not being mesh.
+That said, the upper still does allow for a decent range of movement despite not being mesh.
 The midsole is decently flexible as well, which again can be attributed to the EVA foam contained within it.
 Flexibility probably isn’t a strong point of the Speedcross 3, but it isn’t really a weak spot either.

-A shoes stability is indicative of how well the shoe supports a runner’s natural steps, which is important for preventing injury.
+A shoes' stability is indicative of how well the shoe supports a runner’s natural steps, which is important for preventing injury.
 The Speedcross 3 is quite stable, which is definitely necessary for trail shoes.
 The upper is the main force in this, with its overlays offering good stability, in tandem with its Sensifit technology.
 The midsole and outsole contribute to this as well of course, with their cushioning.
 Stability is important in trail shoes, and the Speedcross 3 definitely delivers in that aspect.

 The Salomon Speedcross 3 contains a drop of 11mm.
-11 mm is fairly standard of most shoes, and appears to be the proper size for a shoe of this type.
+11 mm is fairly standard of most shoes and appears to be the proper size for a shoe of this type.
 The drop is to be expected and is not really a positive or negative feature overall.

 •Mud and Snow Contragrip

-•Mud protection via back of upper
+•Mud protection via the back of upper

 •LT Muscle for added protection